woupiestek/typecoach/log.md

 # TypeCoach

+## 2026-07-21

+Genetic algorithm.
+Generate strings that get one error in them, in order to gradually improve difficulty.
+The exact process of breaking up, mixing, mutating, etc. still leaves a lot of options open.

+I cannot move myself again because I am unsure what I want.
+The problem with the flash card idea, however promising it is, is that there are too many sequences of characters to type.
+How do you concentrate on certain features?

+- different format: shorter exercises, but any fail means trying again from start
+- fitness: could have 2 kinds of fitness, i.e. after generation strings, they are checked for suitability based on for example, the character classes, how often and where they occur relative to each other.
+Select for normalcy.
+The second fitness is after the exercise: both too difficult and too easy should be avoided.
+Could be done for individual characters as well.

+Yes, first select based on whether the strings look normal enough, based on frequency of upper and lower case.
+Offer the string for an exercise: no mistakes means death, otherwise every mistake diminishes the change of contributing to future generations.

+### fine graining

+Take the word list, randomly select wordt and join togther with strings.
+Idea: the DNA is just the indices into the big array.

+Starting point: 40 word strings?

+Maybe don't start with the genetic thing just yet, just a string generator.

+DNA could be more complicated, i.e. parameters like how many words as metagenes.
+Faster selection for how many words.

+Intorduce paragraphs separated with retruns...

 ## 2020-06-23

-Current situation: accuracy is dgishit and not nitceabky improving.
-Slowing myself down is too painful: I get angry, and my accuracy merely decreases.
+Current situation: accuracy is dogshit and not noticeably improving.
+Slowing myself down is painful: I get angry, and my accuracy merely decreases.

 Ideas?

 - work with a vocabulary
-- capitals, spaces and interpunction: not sure if those variations should be treated as seprate words, or as variant of one word
+- capitals, spaces and interpunction: not sure if those variations should be treated as separate words, or as variant of one word
 - every time a mistake is made, return to the start of a word with a loud noise, force repetititon of entire words
 - count the rehearsals required for scoring